To-jak/Line_Drawing_Generation/README.md

 The authors present a method for automatically tracing high‐resolution photographs to create expressive line drawings.
 Given a photograph, an algorithm extracts expressive edges and creates a clean line drawing using a convolutional neural network (CNN).

-As the datasets mentioned in the paper are not public, I've rearranged and used another dataset introduced in
+As the datasets mentioned in the paper are not public, I've rearranged and used another dataset BIPED introduced in

 ```
 Dense extreme inception network: Towards a robust cnn model for edge detection.